 The Fund is authorised and regulated by the Central Bank as a UCITS pursuant to the UCITS Regulations and has been established as an umbrella fund with segregated liability between Sub-Funds.
 The Prospectus together with any Relevant Supplement will be construed accordingly and the Fund and its Sub-Funds will comply with the Central Bank UCITS Regulations.
 Authorisation by the Central Bank does not constitute a warranty by the Central Bank as to the performance of the Fund and the Central Bank shall not be liable for the performance or default of the Fund.
-Authorisation of the Fund by the Central Bank is not an endorsement or guarantee of the Fund by the Central Bank nor is the Central Bank responsible for the contents of the Prospectus.
+Authorisation of the Fund by the Central Bank nor is the Central Bank responsible for the contents of the Prospectus.